 Chesapeake Energy boosts 2021 oil output forecasts by 1 million barrels

-Nov 3 (Reuters) - Shale producer Chesapeake Energy Corp CHK.O on Wednesday said it was increasing its 2021 total oil production forecast to between 24.5 million and 26.5 million barrels, an increase of 1 million barrels from earlier guidance.
+Nov 3 (Reuters) - Shale producer Chesapeake Energy Corp CHK.O on Wednesday said it was increasing its 2021 total oil production forecast to between 24.5 million and 26.5 million barrels, a jump of 1 million barrels from earlier guidance.

+The uptick in output is largely the result of lower base production declines, the company said.

 ((Liz.Hampton@thomsonreuters.com; +1 832 571 8115; Reuters Messaging: Reuters Messaging: liz.hampton.reuters@reuters.net))